Henry V. M. Langtry

+Langtry was originally commissioned, on 21 January 1888 (at age 19) as a Second Lieutenant in the infantry of the 3rd Battalion, The Queen's (Royal West Surrey Regiment).
+On 26 October 1889, Langtry was promoted to Lieutenant.

-4 February 1891.
-He first arrived in India 7 December 1891 and was appointed to the British Indian Army on 21 May 1892.
+Langtry was then commissioned, on 4 February 1891, into a Line Battalion, as a Second Lieutenant again.
+He first arrived in India 7 December 1891.

+On 21 May 1892, he was appointed to the Indian Staff Corps, and promoted to Lieutenant again.

 He was first appointed as an assistant commandant, Burma Military Police, May 1895 to May 1900.

+On 10 July 1901, Langtry was promoted to Captain.

 On 30 July 1901 he was appointed to a civil position in Burma as an Assistant Commissioner, Burma Commission.

-Promoted to captain 30 July 1901.

-He was promoted to major 4 February 1909.
+Langtry was promoted to Major on 4 February 1909.

-Appointed to the Supernumary List 30 July 1911, after ten years in civil employment.
+Appointed to the Supernumerary List 30 July 1911, after ten years in civil employment.